benjamincanac/nuxt-nation/slides.md

 This module is automatically installed and configured to work with CSS variables, so you

 [click] just have to declare your fonts in your CSS and it handles all the loading and optimization for you.

+Here we use the `Public Sans` font from Google Fonts.
 -->

 ---